 With each tragedy, I try to learn from this spirit of selflessness.
 And work to apply it, religiously.
 On repeat.
 At least until there isn’t any coffee.

-"Unexpected acts of kindness" first appeared in Katy Trail Weekly, where Rani Cher Monson writes a column that is very funny.
+"Unexpected acts of kindness" first appeared in Katy Trail Weekly.